stephensamonte/Learning-AI-GTA5/README.md

 # Programming Environment:
 - This is a python program that is being modified in the [Python IDLE terminal](https://www.python.org/downloads/).
-This project utilizes [Python OpenCV](https://pypi.org/project/opencv-python/), and [numpy](http://www.numpy.org/).
+This project utilizes [Python OpenCV](https://pypi.org/project/opencv-python/), [numpy](http://www.numpy.org/), and [pyscreenshot Website](https://pypi.org/project/pyscreenshot/).
 To run this project you will have to install python, python OpenCV, and numpy.

 ## Installing Python